IBM/maximo-visual-inspector-dashboard/README.md

 ## 6. View processed images and graphs in dashboard

-As images are uploaded to the IBM Visual Insights service, they'll be shown in a grid in the main dashboard view.
+As images are uploaded to the IBM Maximo Visual Inspection service, they'll be shown in a grid in the main dashboard view.
 We can use the "Search" input to filter the image analysis results by time, model id, object type, etc. Also, the annotated images can be downloaded as a zip file by clicking the "Download Images" button.

 Select any of the images to open a detailed view for a video/image.
 This detailed view will show the original image/video, as well as a few graphs showing basic video analytics, such as a breakdown of objects detected per second (line graph), and a comparison of total detected objects by type (circle graph).